Kiki Ebsen

-Kiki Ebsen (born January 14, 1958) is a singer/songwriter/keyboard player from Southern California.
-She has performed and toured nationally and internationally with many award-winning musicians, including Boz Scaggs, Al Jarreau, Christopher Cross, and Tracy Chapman.
-From 1987 to 2021, she released one single and eight full-length solo CDs, issuing her sixth CD, Scarecrow Sessions (Painted Pony Media) on September 30, 2014.
-The result of a successful Kickstarter project, the Scarecrow Sessions album is a collection of jazz standards, a tribute to her father, Buddy Ebsen's, life and career.
+Kiki Ebsen (born January 14, 1958) is a singer-songwriter and keyboardist from Santa Monica, California.
+She has performed and toured nationally and internationally with many musicians, including Boz Scaggs, Al Jarreau, Christopher Cross, and Tracy Chapman.
+Beginning in 1987, she has released eight studio albums.
+Following a successful Kickstarter campaign, she release her sixth album, Scarecrow Sessions, a collection of jazz standards and a tribute to her father, Buddy Ebsen's, life and career.
 Today, Ebsen divides her time among writing, recording and performing music, and works with rescued horses, developing educational programs with her California nonprofit organization, The Healing Equine Ranch.

 Family and early life

 Kiki Ebsen was born Nancy Kiersten Ebsen at Saint John's Health Center in Santa Monica, California.
 Her father is actor Buddy Ebsen and her mother is Nancy Wolcott, also an actor and executive producer/director of the Newport Harbor Actors Theater.
 Kiki has three sisters, two half sisters, and one brother.
 She spent the first three years of her life on Hutton Drive in Beverly Hills, California.
 Then the family moved to Balboa Isle, where she enjoyed the waterfront and learned to sail from her dad.
 She moved at age 11 to a secluded ranch in the Malibu mountains.
 There, her love of horses led to several successful years as a champion equestrian.
 Ultimately, the arts beckoned, and at 18, she left her horses to pursue a career in music.